Northwest Territories

 The design, construction and operation of Diavik is a story of success on a grand scale, in part because it is in one of the most challenging environments in the world: the sub-Arctic tundra, a pristine landscape with a delicate ecosystem.
 We remain committed to protecting the biodiversity of this unique landscape.

-And, through innovation, world class engineering technologies and in collaboration with our Indigenous partners, we were able to mine some of the world’s most ethical diamonds with a minimal impact on the local land, water, wildlife, and people.
+Through innovation, world class engineering technologies and in collaboration with local Indigenous partners, we were able to mine some of the world’s most ethical diamonds.
 These foundations continue to guide a responsible and carefully planned closure, with a focus on leaving the site safe and stable for the long term.

 Reducing emissions

-Our focus on minimising our environmental impact and reducing the use of diesel was inherent in our construction of an award-winning wind farm that generates enough renewable energy to power Diavik’s underground mine.
-Over its operating life, the wind farm generated approximately 200 million kilowatt‑hours of renewable electricity, reduced greenhouse gas emissions and displaced millions of litres of diesel fuel.
+Our focus on minimising our environmental impact and reducing the use of diesel was inherent in our construction of the first large-scale wind farm in Canada’s territories in 2012.
+During Diavik’s operations, it generated over 200 million kilowatt‑hours of renewable electricity, reduced greenhouse gas emissions and displaced millions of litres of diesel fuel.

-Diavik also constructed the largest off‑grid solar power project in Canada’s North.
-The solar plant generates approximately 4.2 million kilowatt‑hours of carbon‑free electricity each year and will continue to play an important role in reducing emissions during closure activities.
+Diavik also constructed a 6,600-panel solar facility in 2024.
+At the time of its construction, it was the largest off‑grid solar power project in Canada’s North.
+This facility generates approximately 4.2 million kilowatt‑hours of carbon‑free electricity each year and will continue to play an important role in reducing emissions during closure activities.

 Diavik's legacy